winscripter/Machine.NET/README.md

 will be botched without your help.

 An example where this might actually be useful is Blazor WebAssembly.
 It's quite limiting but for a reason.
-It's impossible to run unmanaged apps, like Chrome or Visual Studio, in a client-side browser environment.
+It's impossible to run unmanaged apps or operating systems (like apps written in C/C++) in a client-side browser environment.
 This project aims to solve that problem, by straight up emulating the CPU and devices - X64, ARM, RISC-V, etc.